pietroglyph/pipelined-rv32i/README.md

 In practice, we store the state from each stage and pass it to the next stage on the rising edge of clock.
 To accomplish this we basically make a big shift register:
 ![Simplified structural diagram of a pipelined processor, emphasis on big registers connected together](docs/shift_reg.png)

+\*: The diagrams show separate data and instruction memory, which is accurate in the sense that addresses are calculated separately internally, but the MMU is set up to allow access to the instruction memory through data pointers as long as the instruction pointer is not valid.
+To make this work in practice the CPU asks the MMU if the instruction in the memory stage of the pipeline is trying to read from instruction memory, and if it is then we stall the fetch stage for a cycle.
+We could use dual-ported instruction memory instead, but that requires more area.

 ## Hazard Unit